 This is a developmental program designed to bring students along from an early level of advancement as an artist to a highly developed conclusion.
 An important feature of this small and intimate program is that it is well suited to respond to individual goals and abilities.
 Those needing a lot of structure and guidance receive it, and more ambitious and independent individuals are given enthusiastic support in their endeavors.

-Concentration in Art History
+Art History Track

 Art history is the study of art objects and their relationship to culture.
 Courses in art history strive to utilize local art collections, including those at the Getty Center and Villa, the Norton Simon Museum, the Huntington Library, the Los Angeles County Museum of Art, and the Museum of Contemporary Art.
 With additional study at the graduate level, art history can lead to professional careers in college teaching, museum curatorship, fine arts librarianship, and publishing.